syncfusion-content/windowsforms-docs/WindowsForms/contextmenustripex/Getting-Started.md

 * Syncfusion.Shared.Windows
 * Syncfusion.Tools.Base

-## Adding a Context Menu via Designer
+## Adding a contextmenu through designer

 The ContextMenuStripEx control can be added through designer by following the below steps.